Prostate Cancer: Overview

 Talk with your healthcare providers about your treatment options.
 Make a list of questions.
 Think about the benefits and possible side effects of each option.
 Talk about your concerns with your healthcare provider before making a decision.

 What are treatment side effects?

-Talk with your healthcare provider about side effects you might have and ways to manage them There may be things you can do and medicines you can take to help prevent or control side effects.
+Talk with your healthcare provider about side effects linked with your treatment.
+There are often ways to manage them.
+There may be things you can do and medicines you can take to help prevent or control many treatment side effects.

 Coping with prostate cancer

 Many people feel worried, depressed, and stressed when dealing with cancer.
 Getting treatment for cancer can be hard on your mind and body.
 Keep talking with your healthcare team about problems or concerns you may have.
 Work together to ease the effect of cancer and its symptoms on your daily life.